vEnhance/1802/src/vectors.typ

   way easier to do with the algebraic definition.
   This will be true in general throughout this class:

-  - Use the algebraic definition to actually calculate the dot product.
+  - Use the algebraic definition when you need to do practical calculation.
   - Use the geometric definition to interpret the result in some way.
 ]

 #figure(
   [TODO],